 In November 2007, Facebook and 44 partner sites launched Beacon.
-“A Completely new way of advertising online,” boasted the social media company’s promotional tagline.
-And Zuckerberg’s marketing team wasn’t lying, Beacon was groundbreaking; but if politics have taught us one thing, it’s that all things “maverick-y” aren’t always good.
+“A Completely new way of advertising online,” promised the program’s promotional tagline.
+And Beacon was monumental, but not in the way Facebook had hoped.

-The 44 partnerships established with other companies including overstock.com, blockbuster.com, GameFly.com, zappos.com and many others, meant user activity on partner sites was immediately transmitted to a person’s public Facebook feed.
-For example: If you bought product A at site B, within seconds of clicking “buy now”, the name of the product, a description and price tag automatically posted to your Facebook page — whether you were logged into Facebook or not.
+Facebook established partnerships with various commerce brands — including overstock.com, blockbuster.com, GameFly.com, and zappos.com.
+When users bought items from any of the brands, the activity was immediately transmitted to said users’ public Facebook feeds.
+For example: If you bought product A at site B, within seconds of clicking buy now, the name of the product, a description, and price tag would automatically post to your Facebook page — whether you were logged into Facebook or not.

 To make matters worse, Facebook chose to gloss over the fact that Beacon was on by default.
 Users assumed the opposite was true.